Restricted breed dogs

 Reporting a restricted breed dog

-Before you report a suspected restricted breed dog, check the Department of Economic Development, Jobs, Transport and Resources website: visual standard for restricted breeds.
+Before you report a suspected restricted breed dog, check the Standard for Restricted Breed Dogs in Victoria on the Department of Agriculture website.

 Keeping a restricted breed dog in Bendigo